Thus, the major goal of the Texas Association of Rural Schools is the enhancement of the fiscal capacity of rural school

 3. To fight efforts toward consolidation of small school districts.

-However, to achieve our goal, to promote our purpose, and to continue to protect the right for small schools to exist, we need
+However, to achieve our goal, to promote our purpose, and to continue to protect the right for rural schools to exist, we need

 your membership and support.
 Can your district afford to wait?
 Can your teachers constantly continue to meet the educational